willcipriano/ConneryLang.github.io/standard-library.md

 = {VARIABLE_NAME} "another string"
 ```

+### fun
-**fun** - Allows function definition in the current scope.
+Allows function definition in the current scope.
 ```
 fun {FUNCTION_NAME} {FUNCTION_BODY}
 ```
+### if

-**if** - Conditional statement, if the first expression evaluates to True _(1)_ than the first statement will be evaluated otherwise the second statement is.
+Conditional statement, if the first expression evaluates to True _(1)_ than the first statement will be evaluated otherwise the second statement is.
 ```
 (if (True) {print "This always happens} {print "This never happens"})
 ```